RocketStack: Level-aware Deep Recursive Ensemble Learning Architecture: Analysis and Results

 \subsection{Runtime progression over levels and comparison across feature selection methods}

-To evaluate the computational scalability of RocketStack, runtime progression across recursive ensembling levels was analyzed under various feature selection and model pruning configurations.
-Elapsed time was recorded per model prediction, per fold, and per dataset.
-These measurements were then averaged across all folds, datasets, and classifiers, and globally normalized to the $[0,1]$ scale to enable fair cross-setting comparisons.
-This runtime analysis is of particular importance, as recursive stacking is often associated with concerns of exponential computational inflation due to deep architectural stacking and growing feature dimensionality.
+To evaluate computational scalability, runtime progression across recursive ensembling levels was analyzed under the evaluated feature selection and model pruning configurations.
+Elapsed time was recorded per model prediction, per fold, and per dataset, then averaged across folds, datasets, and classifiers and normalized to the $[0,1]$ scale for cross-setting comparison.
+This analysis is central because deep recursive stacking is often associated with computational inflation as depth and feature dimensionality increase.

-In the binary classification setting, runtime progression remained relatively moderate across all RocketStack configurations.
-As shown in \autoref{tab:runtimecomparisons}, the setting without feature compression exhibited a gradual increase from 0.167 at level 1 to 0.344 at level 10.
-The configuration with SFE applied at each level showed a steeper trajectory, reaching 0.389 at level 10 (the highest among the binary strategies) attributable to repeated application of feature transformations.
-In contrast, the periodic SFE variant showed the most runtime-efficient behavior, rising from 0.167 to only 0.308 across levels.
-This efficiency can be attributed to the nature of binary classification, in which model outputs generate only a single probabilistic feature, and to consistent model pruning which restricts feature set expansion.
-As a result, runtime remained scalable even as RocketStack deepened.
+In binary classification, runtime growth remained moderate across all configurations.
+As reported in \autoref{tab:runtimecomparisons}, the no-compression setting increased from 0.167 at level 1 to 0.344 at level 10.
+Applying SFE at each level produced the steepest growth, reaching 0.389 at level 10, consistent with repeated feature transformations.
+Periodic SFE was the most runtime-efficient, increasing from 0.167 to 0.308 across levels.
+This scaling is consistent with the binary setting, where each model contributes a single probabilistic feature, and with consistent model pruning that limits feature expansion.